margaritabarbare/homework/README.md

 You are free to modify data classes or project structure in any way you see fit.

-Just build with Gradle and run WikiCreditApplication from your IDE or with `gradle :bootRun`.
+Just build with Maven and run WikiCreditApplication from your IDE.

 Service should be available at [localhost:8080](http://localhost:8080/).